 As described above, a shortfall in the required skill set has caused the companies to hire the professionals at higher pay.

 The companies are investing more and more to hire the right persons to handle their data.
 General Electric, for example, is planning to spend more than $2 billion to recruit the data analysts having the knowledge of Big Data and its tools.

-As per today’s market scenario, Big data has not only remained a technological concept for an organisation, but it is a revenue-generating aspect, through which the firms are looking forward to survive the cut-throat competition over a longer period of time.
+As per today’s market scenario, Big data has not only remained a technological concept for an organization, but it is a revenue-generating aspect, through which the firms are looking forward to surviving the cut-throat competition over a longer period of time.

 The giants of analytics are investing a substantial amount in hiring the skill-set of professionals to deal with the huge amount of data on a constant basis.
 Therefore, having adequate knowledge about Big Data will definitely qualify a professional to become a specialist in data analytics.